 - Giving precedence to highly rated items (that also fit the customers’ needs) in search results

-Cross-sell banners leverage this sales opportunity by presenting relevant items during a customer’s shopping journey that are based on the contents of their cart, brand interest, or last-seen items.
+Cross-sell banners leverage this sales opportunity by presenting relevant items during a customer’s shopping journey that are based on the contents of their cart page, brand interests, or last-seen items.

 The most successful cross-sell recommendation models make use of collaborative filtering.
-This method makes predictions about the interests of a customer by analyzing the preferences of the customer base and finding the preference patterns that are most similar to those of the targeted customer.
+This method makes predictions about the customer’s interests by analyzing their preferences and finding patterns that are similar to those of the targeted customer.

-Stage Two: Using Recommendations to Keep Customers Coming Back for More
+How To Use E-Commerce Recommendations To Keep Customers Coming Back for More

 Remarketing Recommendations and Relevant Search Results

-The type of recommendation depends entirely on the product category.
+The type of recommendation you employ in remarketing depends entirely on the product category.
 High-value products, such as electronics, benefit from display advertisements that motivate customers to spend more of their consideration process on your website.
-These advertisements may present products that reflect an awareness of their search intent and makes it possible to make comparisons within a product range.
+These advertisements may present products that reflect an awareness of their search intent and make it possible to make comparisons within a product range.

 Other categories, such as food and groceries, would benefit from a different recommendation approach.
 Shoppers are more likely to use their shopping cart as a collection basket and check out once they’re finished with their collection process.
 Suitable display advertisements present a combination of cart items, product recommendations, and complementary products.